NataliaTimoneda/ggplot2_tricks/README.md

 prova1

 ##FAQ
--Why sometimes the ASV number aren't in the order if the asv's are order by abundance?
--Because the number is for total number of reads assigned to the cluster.
+-Why sometimes the ASV number aren't in the order if the asv's are order by abundance? \n -Because the number is for total number of reads assigned to the cluster.
 Before normalized